Doctor of Missiology

 - Each cohort is comprised of 6 to 12 participants, with 2 to 4 dedicated faculty facilitating the modules and mentoring the cohort.

-- Each module is to be completed with the 9-month term, with students journeying with their cohort through each of the four modules and the dissertation.
+- Each module is designed to be completed with the 9-month term, with students journeying with their cohort through each of the four modules and the dissertation.

 The DMiss program offers students: